Mildura: Growth

 The bar of the Mildura Working Man's Club was noted in the Guinness Book of Records as the longest bar in the world until 1995 when it was removed during renovations.

 The nearby towns of Wentworth, Gol Gol, Curlwaa and Yelta sprang up in the mid-to-late 19th century.
 In the 1890s came the scourge of the rabbit.
 This devastated the sheep farmers, especially south of the Murray.
 There was also a financial recession at this time.
 Combined, these factors restricted growth of the new settlement.
+In 1908 a Carnegie library opened as one of four in Australia.
+The building now houses the Mildura and District Historical Society.

 After this period, the new settlement grew and grew.
 It was soon the main town of the district.
 Suburbs and new satellite towns sprang up.
 From the 1920s, a number of 'suburban' train services were established to Merbein and Red Cliffs.
 These were operated by railcars.

 In 1934, Mildura was officially proclaimed a city.

 Post war Mildura experienced a large influx of migrants particularly from European and Mediterranean countries including Italy and Greece.
 Many of these migrants were attracted by the opportunities for unskilled labour offered by the fruit picking industry.